eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- A proven track record of excellent customer service delivery, including working with developers, ops, and users to troubleshoot and resolve challenging problems in a timely manner, and being an embedded DevOps member of an application scrum team, as well as requirements gathering, design, project planning, and implementation of DevOps process and tooling.
 	- Strong architectural level of understanding of software, networks, security, and operations, with the knowledge and know-how to influence software and operations design and process.
 	- Strong hands-on familiarity with infrastructure automation tools such as Jenkins, GoCD, Terraform, Artifactory/Nexus, Ansible, Puppet, Chef, InSpec, etc.
++ Experience in the development, test, deployment and administration of one of the following types of systems: Ngnix, Kubernetes, Docker, OpenStack, Hadoop, Spark, Flink, etc. is preferred
++ Experience in the Big Data technologies(Hadoop, M/R, Hive, Spark, Metastore, Presto, Flume, Kafka, ClickHouse, Flink etc.)
 + skill set:
 	- Proxmox, KVM virtualization, LXC and Docker containers
 	- large scale object storage (Ceph, cloud-based object storages)